pieroproietti/penguins-eggs/README.md

 key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.

-All it is written in pure nodejs, so ideally can be used with differents Linux distros.
-At the moment it is tested with Debian 10 Buster, Debian 9 Stretch, Debian 8 Jessie, Ubuntu 19.04 and derivates as Linux Mint and Bunsenlabs Helium.
+All it is written in pure typescript, so ideally can be used with differents Linux distros.
+At the moment it is tested with Debian 10 Buster, and LMDE4.
-For others distros we need to find collaborations.

-penguins-eggs, at the moment 2019 september 20 is in a beta state, and can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!
+penguins-eggs, at the moment 2020 may 12 is a working tool, yes can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!

-You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple usage - if you are able to open a terminal, you can use it.
+You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it.

 # That Distro you can use
 Eggs in born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
+You can try it on others distros and give the feedback.

 # Install penguins-eggs